Key Takeaways

 Clearly, enrolled agents carry a lot of responsibility and authority.
 That said, it’s important to note that there are two primary paths to becoming an enrolled agent.

-After becoming an EA, individuals must complete continuing education courses to maintain their status.
-This requirement ensures that EAs stay up-to-date with the ever-changing tax laws and regulations.
+After becoming an EA, individuals must complete 72 hours of continuing education every three years to maintain their status — with a minimum of 16 hours completed each year, including at least 2 hours of ethics annually.
+This requirement ensures that EAs stay up to date with the ever-changing tax laws and regulations.

 How Do Enrolled Agents Differ from CPAs and Tax Attorneys?